Quirky Honda e lease deals now available

 The car’s advanced charging port is integrated centrally in the bonnet for ease of use from either side of the car, with LED lighting visible through the glass cover to welcome the driver and inform of the battery charging status.

 With its relatively minimalist design, five screens span the dashboard with the central three displaying infotainment, battery information and a driver’s display.
+The largest area of the Honda e’s full-width digital dashboard is occupied by dual 12.3in LCD touchscreens which are the primary infotainment displays, presenting a range of intelligent applications and services.

-Featuring a water cooled 35.5kWh lithium-ion high-capacity battery, the Honda e gets a dedicated compact electric platform, which has been designed to offer 50:50 weight distribution.
+Featuring a water-cooled 35.5kWh lithium-ion high-capacity battery, the Honda e gets a dedicated compact electric platform, which has been designed to offer 50:50 weight distribution.

 On the road, the rear-wheel-drive platform and wide stance deliver dynamic driving characteristics focused on delivering a fun and emotive experience for next-generation small-car performance.